Sofia the First: Broadcast

 The series pilot—the television film Once Upon a Princess—premiered on Disney Channel on November 18, 2012.
 The series itself premiered on January 11, 2013; the show aired on Disney Channel during its Disney Jr. block, in addition to the 24-hour channel Disney Junior.
 Sofia the First was renewed for a second season two months later.
 In November, the series aired the special "The Floating Palace".
 Its first season concluded on February 14, 2014.
-A month earlier, the series had been renewed for a third season.
+On January 8, 2014, the series was renewed for its third season.
 The second season premiered on March 7, 2014, and concluded on August 12, 2015, with a primetime special, titled "The Curse of Princess Ivy", airing on November 23, 2014.
-On April 14, 2015, the series was renewed for a fourth and final season by Disney Junior, which began its broadcast on April 28, 2017.
-The extended series finale special "Forever Royal" was aired on September 8, 2018.
+On April 14, 2015, the series was renewed for its fourth and final season by Disney Junior, which began its broadcast on April 28, 2017.
+The extended series finale special, "Forever Royal", aired on September 8, 2018.